Particular/docs.particular.net/nservicebus/operations/performance-counters.md

 **Added in:** Version 3

 Critical Time is the time from a message being sent until successfully processed.
-This metric is useful for monitoring message Service-level agreement similar to "All orders should be processed within X seconds/minutes/hours.
+This metric is useful for monitoring message Service-level agreement.
+For example "All orders should be processed within X seconds/minutes/hours".
 Define an SLA for each endpoint and use the `CriticalTime` counter to ensure it is adhered to.

 **Versions 6 and above:** The value recorded in the TimeSent header is the time when the call to send the message is executed, not the actual time when the message was dispatched to the transport infrastructure.
 Since the outgoing messages in handlers are sent as a [batched](/nservicebus/messaging/batched-dispatch.md) operation, depending on how long the message handler takes to complete, the actual dispatch may happen later than the time recorded in the TimeSent header.
 For operations outside of handlers the recorded sent time is accurate.